sushil2601/javaScript_practise/REACT.md

 Q. Why React uses className over class attribute?
 Ans:-
     React uses className instead of class in HTML because class is a reserved keyword in JavaScript.
 Using class would cause conflicts with JavaScript syntax.
-So, to avoid issues, React uses className for specifying CSS classes on elements.
-This allows developers to apply CSS classes to React components without running into conflicts or JavaScript errors.

 Q. SPA (Single Page Application).
 Ans :-